Lendermarket Review 2026 – More than 14% return from Estonia?

 What is Lendermarket?

 Lendermarket is a P2P lending platform from Estonia, though it is registered in Ireland.
 Since 2019, it primarily offers P2P loans in the “Consumer” sector.
-The P2P platform was what’s called a “Spin Off,” providing virtual access to a traditional lender, similar to Twino.
-In this case, the underlying lender is the Creditstar Group, which is also listed on platforms like Mintos.
+The P2P platform was what’s called a “Spin Off,” providing virtual access to a traditional lender, similar to Twino with NetCredit.
+In this case, the underlying lender was the Creditstar Group, which is also listed on platforms like Mintos.
 Lendermarket is known for offering very high interest rates, which makes it a popular investment choice within the community.

 Lendermarket Review – All Data at a Glance